-- Disability Interview Form Part I (skim and consider why we are asking these questions)
+- Disability Interview Form Part I, II (skim and consider why we are asking these questions)

-You will interview a simulated documents client (Allison or Hannah).
+With a partner, you will interview a simulated documents client (Allison or Hannah).
 You will receive feedback immediately after the interview.
 Afterwards, you will review a recording of the interview and give yourself feedback.
-Also, you will draft all four documents for the simulated client.

 Sign up here

 Before the interview, you may find it helpful to review this recording of mock documents interview: Jacob Whiteside interview

 Tuesday, February 5- Documents Explanation & Standby Guardianship

 Due to Hannah by 8:00 am - Disability Quiz

 - Video Lectures -- look at these before class:

 - To accompany the video lectures: Standby Guardianship powerpoint.

 Readings, from the Clinic Binder - Standby Guardianship Forms